anderspalm/Android-Multiple-Api-Flight-Booking-Application/research.md

 •	Being a global traveler as a child Bob has experiences travelling alone and it does not bother him, he actually is thrilled at the possibility of encountering new cultures first hand.

+•	Researches regularly holiday sites he would like to visit

 •	Bob does have a limited budget to work with so he would like to have an option of price ranges as he can’t afford $2000 or $3000 tickets.

 Rosario Delgado 65